jerry20091103/Sorting-Battle-Python/sorting_battle_gym/structure.md

 - void on_draw() **(abstract)**
 - void check_game_result_state() **(virtual)**
     - Method to invoke to check if the game has been decided
+- void game_end()
+    - notify the players that the game is over
 - void push_new_row_task() **(override)**
     - VersusGameState's PushNewRowEvent implementation.
 Uses PlayerState.
 - bool check_player_callback() **(override)** ???